Anna-Peng/thoughts/README.md

 The depth of despair and the height of determination. \
 Be alive, be human, be conscious. \
 The path we choose is the junction we arrive at. \
-The bond we forge is the path we took. \
+The bond we forge is the path we are on. \
 We'll all be forgiven, \
 because we are here, \
 And we will be there.